 The Advanced Outpatient Year

 During this second full year of outpatient training residents continue to refine their outpatient management and psychotherapeutic skills.
 As patient care in UPA continues, the care of children and adolescents is emphasized.
-Residents now divide their time between UPA, the Fresno County Department of Behavioral Health, and the integrated care program at the CRMC Ambulatory Care Center.
+Residents now divide their time between UPA, and the Fresno County Department of Behavioral Health.
 While working in one of the regional clinics of Fresno County’s full-spectrum multidisciplinary community mental health system, residents will treat a wide array of patients with major mental illness.
 The uniquely multi-ethnic population of Fresno County creates an emphasis on cross-cultural psychiatry during this rotation.

 The Elective Block

 The final six months of the residency program is reserved for elective rotations that allow residents to create an individualized curriculum and gain additional experience in the areas of their choosing.
 Some options include: an intensive primary care liaison experience, an administrative experience, and additional experiences in inpatient, emergency, geriatric, child/adolescent, forensic, correctional, and private practice psychiatry.